inforeliance/MedCheck/Artifacts/CriteriaEvidence.md

-13 | set up or used configuration management | Our Response 14 | set up or used continuous monitoring | Our Response 15 | deploy their software in a container (i.e., utilized operating-system-level virtualization) | Our Response 16 | make use of a API, by either consuming or providing one RESTfully. | Our Response 17 | used an iterative approach, where feedback informed subsequent work or versions of the prototype | Our Response 18 | provided sufficient documentation to install and run their prototype on another machine | Our Response 19 | prototype and underlying platforms used to create and run the prototype are openly licensed and free of charge | Our Response
+13 | set up or used configuration management | Our Response 14 | set up or used continuous monitoring | Our Response 15 | deploy their software in a container (i.e., utilized operating-system-level virtualization) | Our Response 16 | make use of a API, by either consuming or providing one RESTfully. | FDA Drug Label API is used to drive the primary search feature of MedCheck, API calls can be found in [openfda.js](https://github.com/inforeliance/MedCheck/blob/master/Source/client/app/openfda/openfda.js)
+17 | used an iterative approach, where feedback informed subsequent work or versions of the prototype | Our Response 18 | provided sufficient documentation to install and run their prototype on another machine | Our Response 19 | prototype and underlying platforms used to create and run the prototype are openly licensed and free of charge | Our Response